Ian Gillett

 Ian Gillett (20 September 1928 – 28 February 2008) was an Australian rules footballer who played with South Melbourne in the VFL during the 1950s.

 Gillett was a ruckman but was also capable of playing the key positions.
 He was South Melbourne's leading goalkicker in 1953 and won the Best and Fairest award in 1956.

-Gillett was captain-coach of Coolamon Football Club from from 1959 to 1963 and steered them to a premiership in 1959.
+Gillett was captain-coach of Coolamon Football Club from 1959 to 1963 and steered them to a premiership in 1959.

 Gillett was captain of the South West Football League (New South Wales) representative team that won the 1964 VFCL Country Championships.